axbazin/genomic_islands_benchmark/README.md

 for xenoGI, the genomes and trees are indicated in 'xenoGI_supp.tsv'

-For the spots of the E. coli MAGs pangenome, they are all listed in 'spots_summary.tsv'

 The benchmark metrics can be rerun by launching 'compare-tools.py'.
-It only requires python>=3.6, along with all of the files included in the benchmark/ directory.
+It only requires python>=3.6, along with all of the files included in the benchmark/ directory

+# leuX

+For the spots of the E. coli pangenome built from MAGs, they are all listed in 'leuX/spots_summary.tsv'.

+the fasta sequences used to find the leuX hotspot are in 'leuX/border_leuX.fasta'.

+The list of MAGs used along with statistics for each MAG is given is 'leuX/organisms_statistics.tsv'.

+The graph of the spot is given in 'leuX/spot_leuX.gexf'.